 How To Protect Your Money From Medicaid

 Medicaid is a federal and state program that can provide financial aid that helps with healthcare costs.
 Often, Medicaid can cover expenses that a Medicare plan may not.
-Medicaid is a widely recognized and commonly used way of paying for LTC or Long-Term care (nursing homes, personal home care) for older adults.
+Medicaid is a widely recognized and commonly used way of paying for long-term care (e.g. nursing homes, personal home care) for older adults.

-However, while Medicaid provides financial support, it is also a means-tested program where applicants must have a low income and limited assets if they want to qualify.
-The way the qualification process is setup makes it difficult for older adults to save up and distribute their savings as inheritance, as this can result in a penalty from Medicaid or maybe even prevent seniors from qualifying in the first place.
+However, while Medicaid provides financial support, applicants must have a low income and limited assets if they want to qualify.
+The qualification process makes it difficult for older adults to save up and distribute their savings as inheritance, as this can result in a penalty from Medicaid and even even prevent seniors from qualifying in the first place.

 To protect your savings, it is vital to keep specific legal and financial strategies in mind.
 This article will go over some of these strategies and help you protect your money and assets from Medicaid.